PrinciplesDotDev/principles/model-all-state-in-an-application.md

 All state should be modelled because modeling

-The model is distilled knowedge - It records information and teachings within an area that is easy to find.
+The model is distilled knowledge - It records information and teachings within an area that is easy to find.

 The model is an object - It has properties and methods that can be visualised as an entity, which makes conceptualisation of the program easier.